igor-alexandrov/igor-alexandrov.github.io/_posts/2024-05-11-lazy-load-offscreen-iframes.md

 I faced the problem with iframe embeds when was working on the (public speeches page)[/public-speeches].
 The initial result that I got was not satisfying.
 The Lighthouse audit showed that the page was not optimized.

-{% include image-caption.html imageurl="/assets/images/posts/2024-05-11/loading-eager.png" title="Lighthouse results with eager loading" caption="Lighthouse results with eager loading" %}
+{% include image-caption.html imageurl="/assets/images/posts/2024-05-11/loading-eager.png" title="Lighthouse results without eager loading" caption="Lighthouse results without eager loading" %}

 With the lazy loading attribute, the page performance improved significantly.
 The Lighthouse audit showed that the page was optimized.